 Second hand means it’s been used (or preloved, as we at reboxed like to call it).

 Refurbished, however, means that either the manufacturer or a specialist third party has worked on the phone to restore it to a better condition.
 The level of work can vary.
 It could be anything from a minor change, such a screen replacement, to a complete re-manufacture where every part of the device is replaced.
-Our main partner is a re-manufacturer who can completely restore an iPhone to pristine condition.
+Our main partner is a re-manufacturer who can completely restore an iPhone to premium condition.

 There are many reasons why a store, reseller or customer might send a phone back, from scratches to technical defects, but most refurbished mobiles fall into one of three groups: